Why Adult Children 'Divorce' Their Parents

 Does Divorce Contribute to Estrangement?

 Many parents blame their own divorce for their estrangement from adult children.
-Among those estranged from daughters, 50% said a divorce was a "very relevant" factor, compared to 37% of parents estranged from sons.
 Some believe their children blame them for not trying harder to keep the family together.
 Others feel that their ex-partner pitted their child against them through persuasion or manipulation.

 However, multiple studies suggest that most adult children don't see divorce as a major factor in their estrangement.
 Instead, the younger generation typically attributes the separation due to the parent's own behaviors, such as neglect or criticism.